-With the trunk open, airflow can pull exhaust gas into your vehicle's interior and create a hazardous condition.
-If you must drive with the trunk open, open all the windows and set the heating and cooling system/climate control system as shown below
+With the tailgate open, airflow can pull exhaust gas into your vehicle's interior and create a hazardous condition.
+If you must drive with the tailgate open, open all the windows, and set the climate control system as shown below.

-If you must sit in your parked vehicle with the engine running, even in an unconfined area, adjust the heating and cooling system/climate control system as follows:
+If you must sit in your parked vehicle with the engine running, even in an unconfined area, adjust the climate control system as follows:

 - 1. Select the fresh air mode.

-- 2. Select the mode.
+- 2. Select the winde.

-- 3. Turn the fan on high speed.
+- 3. Set the fan speed to high.

 - 4. Set the temperature control to a comfortable setting.